 Tips to Increase Chances of SD Card Recovery

-Often, images can be recovered from a damaged or formatted card, but that’s not always the case.
+Often, images can be recovered from a damaged or formatted SD card, but that’s not always the case.
 There are a few things that can help enhance your chances of recovering your images.

 Stop using the card right away.
 As soon as you realize you lost data, stop using the card.
 Continuing to write information to the card will overwrite those fragments that a recovery software or company could put back together.
-If you need to keep taking pictures, use a different card.

-Make a backup copy of your card.
+Make a backup copy of your SD card.
 If your card is readable, make a backup copy.
-By making a replica, if you try recovery methods that end of damaging the actual card, you could still try recovering the information from the backup.
+By making a replica, if you try recovery methods that end up damaging the actual card, you could still try recovering the information from the backup.